Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 RRSPs, or Registered Retirement Savings Plans, have been around for a long, long time.
 Created in 1957 as motivation for Canadians to save for retirement, RRSPs are accounts that allow taxpayers to shelter part of their pre-tax income to help fund their retirement.
 The money in an RRSP account can be invested at the discretion of the account holder and will only be taxed when it’s withdrawn.
-Every year, Canadians are allowed to contribute as much as 18% of their income from the previous year into an RRSP, or up to the annual contribution, or deduction, limit set by the government.
-(The 2022 limit is $29,210, which will go up to $30,780 in 2023.)
-You have to do the lesser of the two options.
+Every year, Canadians are allowed to contribute as much as 18% of their income from the previous year into an RRSP — although there is a limit, which the government sets each year.
+(In 2023 the limit is $30,780.)
 Here’s a hypothetical to help you understand.
-Say you earn $75,000 this year and you contribute the maximum 18%, or $13,500, to your RRSP.
+Say you earn $75,000 a year and you want to contribute the maximum 18%, or $13,500, to your RRSP.
 You’ll only pay tax on $61,500 of your income this year.
 Meanwhile, that $13,500 in your RRSP will hopefully be earning healthy returns.
-You’ll only pay tax on the $13,500 (and any gains) later, when you withdraw it in retirement, after your investment has, fingers-crossed, grown a lot.
+You’ll pay tax only on the $13,500 (and any gains) later, when you withdraw it in retirement, after your investment has, fingers-crossed, grown a lot.

 There are a bunch of reasons RRSPs are awesome (or as awesome as tax-advantaged retirement accounts get).
 Here are a few: